oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 Yes.
 While we understand that not all topics may be 100% relevant to you we want to maximize engagement.
 Note that we post the lessons and videos online later, so if you are interested in only a portion of the OceanHackWeek consider that an option rather than taking someone's spot.

+**Q: I did not get accept, what now?**

+Sadly resources are limited and we cannot accommodate all the applicants we would like.

+It is important to note that a rejected application does not mean a bad one!
+The reasons are:

+- The organizer tries to accommodate a good balance between novices, intermediaries and experts.
+That means a candidate may be rejected one year and accepted in another due to the different pool of applicants.
+Rule of thumb?
+Always apply again if possible!
+Also, if you believe you can contribute to the OHW as a helper instead of a student, please get in touch!
+We are always in need of helpers.

+- One important factor that goes into the selection of candidates is the motivation paragraph in your application.
+Boilerplate answers or short answers like: "I want to participate" or "It is important to me" may get lower ranking than those who read the past year materials and wrote a paragraph on how the OHW can really make a difference to them.
+TL;DR be honest, be you!

 ---